Skip to main content

 Do beagles have good personalities?

-Read through the Happy Tails section of the SOS Beagle Rescue website and you’ll quickly get a sense of the beagle’s temperament.
+Read through the Happy Tails section of the SOS Beagle Rescue website, and you’ll quickly get a sense of the beagle’s temperament.
 Adopters describe their rescued hounds as cute, lovable, goofy, gentle, entertaining, and affectionate.
-It’s no wonder then that beagles are the most popular hound dog for families in the US.
-Experts at the AKC describe beagles as happy-go-lucky, curious, and clever.
-They are high-energy hounds who love outdoor hiking adventures and participating in agility, field trial, and scent work competitions.
+It’s no wonder, then, that beagles are the most popular hound dog for families in the US.
+Experts at the AKC describe bagles as happy-go-lucky, curious, and clever.
+They are high-energy hounds who love outdoor hiking adventures and participating in agility, field trials, and scent work competitions.

-Finally, if you think the beagle is the right breed for you, there are many places to find your new companion.
+If you think the beagle is the right breed for you, there are many places to find your new companion.
 When researching breeders, make sure you get referrals to reputable professionals from your veterinarian or the national breed club.
-Rescue groups and shelters nearly always have beagles for adoption.
-These wonderful dogs are in rescue through no fault of their own.
-Many were abandoned by hunters or rescued from research laboratories.
+Rescue groups and shelters always have beagles for adoption.
+These wonderful dogs are rescued through no fault of their own.
+Many were abandoned by hunters or rescued from research laboratories and are waiting patiently for loving forever homes.
 Wherever you get your beagle, be prepared for years of loving and loyal companionship.

 Vera Lawlor